serviceworker/serviceworker.org/index.md

     title: The Cache API
     body: A simple cache for content retrieved from the Web (or generated), directly accessibly by the Service Worker.

+ourresources:
+  -
+    icon: cogwheels
+    title: Articles
+    body: A worker-like object that intercepts all network requests and lets you handle them in JavaScript.
+  -
+    icon: transfer
+    title: Presentations
+    body: XHR revamped.
+  -
+    icon: hdd
+    title: Slides
+    body: A simple cache for content retrieved from the Web (or generated), directly accessibly by the Service Worker.
 ---

 ## What are service workers?